koljatru/koljatru/README.md

-- 👋 Hi, I’m @koljatru
+- 👋 Hi, I’m Trunin Nikolai
 - 👀 I’m interested in front end development
 - 🌱 I am currently studying and looking for a job